MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - Better practices with Terraform projects(i.e. not lazily putting everything in main.tf)
 - Network interfaces and security groups and other interactions/connections between resources around EC2.
 - Better use of variables.
+- Lifecycle rules re: not refreshing instances when AMI updates.
+- Attachment points on unix devices and how to best attach EBS volumes to EC2 instances.

 ## Resources Used:
 - https://dev.to/aakatev/deploy-ec2-instance-in-minutes-with-terraform-ip2